 Despite all this, dissatisfaction with political parties, both as vehicles for representation and agencies for governance, has increased.
-This fluid and unstructured nature of party political space has meant increased citizen involvement, but also vulnerability of parties to determined intervention of vested social interests, national and global capital and organised crime.
+This fluid and unstructured nature of party political space has meant increased citizen involvement, but also vulnerability of parties to determined intervention by vested social interests, national and global capital and organised crime.
 Thus, criminality and corruption amongst party leaders has become more common, parties are becoming more identified with a single personality and are unable to develop internal mechanisms for leadership renewal and the renewal of senior office holders.
 Parties that become autocratic and centralized organizations or powerful political dynasties are able to develop both at the national and regional levels.
-Some of the most famous examples are the followers of Mujib-ur Rahman and Zia-ur Rahman in Bangladesh, the Nehru family in India, the Bandaranaikes in Sri Lanka, and the Bhuttos in Pakistan.
+Some famous examples are the Bandaranaikes in Sri Lanka, the Nehru family in India, the Bhuttos in Pakistan and the close followers of Mujib-ur Rahman and Zia-ur Rahman in Bangladesh.

 Nevertheless, political parties contribute to the expansion of participation in South Asia.
 Elections show a fair turnout, with large numbers of poor, under-privileged and marginalized people participating.
 Almost 90% of the survey respondents in the region have voted at least once.
-However, women are marginalized from all forms of political action, and participate at half the level of their fellow male citizens.
+However, women are marginalized from all forms of political action, and participate at half the rate of their fellow male citizens.